greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/plcontainer-configuration.html.md

 ## <a id="topic_v3s_qv3_kw"></a>Update the PL/Container Configuration

 You can add a `runtime` element to the PL/Container configuration file with the `plcontainer runtime-add` command.
 The command options specify information such as the runtime ID, Docker image, and language.
 You can use the `plcontainer runtime-replace` command to update an existing `runtime` element.
-The utility updates the configuration file on the coordinator and all segment instances.
+The utility updates the configuration file on the master and all segment instances.

 The PL/Container configuration file can contain multiple `runtime` elements that reference the same Docker image specified by the XML element `image`.
 In the example configuration file, the `runtime` elements contain `id` elements named `plc_python_128` and `plc_python_256`, both referencing the Docker container `pivotaldata/plcontainer_python:1.0.0`.
 The first `runtime` element is defined with a 128MB RAM limit and the second one with a 256MB RAM limit.